Guided Yellowfish fly fishing on the Vaal River near Parys

 💡 Did You Know?

-Fish don’t hear in the same way humans do.
-Instead, they pick up vibrations through their inner ear and body.
-Heavy footsteps, dropping gear, or noisy wading can alert them instantly — even before you’re in casting range.
+Fish don’t hear like humans; they detect vibrations via inner ear and body.
+Heavy footsteps, dropped gear, or noisy wading can alert them long before you’re in casting range.

 Safety, Conservation & What to Bring